 This well-known language learning app uses the model in its brand new subscription variant (announced the same day as the release of GPT-4), Duolingo Max.
 The plan introduces two major features (Explain My Answer and Roleplay) that bring the in-app learning experience to a whole new level.

 The first one, Explain My Answer, puts an end to the frustration of not understanding why one’s answer was marked as incorrect.
-The feature allows you to chat to Duolingo’s mascot, Duo — which, thanks to GPT-4, now becomes an interactive virtual tutor — and get clarification on why our answer was wrong, along with additional examples on the topic — so we can understand it better.
+The feature allows you to chat with Duolingo’s mascot, Duo — which, thanks to GPT-4, now becomes an interactive virtual tutor — and get clarification on why our answer was wrong, along with additional examples on the topic so that we can understand it better.

 GPT-4 in Be My Eyes